nicolodiamante/chatty/README.md

 ## What to expect in SiriGPT

 SiriGPT offers a diverse array of capabilities across its various versions, making it a versatile and valuable AI assistant.
 With expanded language support, users can seamlessly interact in their native languages, promoting inclusivity and accessibility.
 SiriGPT can impersonate up to 16 different roles, including but not limited to roles like Business Strategist, Teacher, Accountant, Career Counselor, Editor, Essay Writer, Interviewer, Mental Health Advisor, Motivational Coach, Personal Trainer, Social Media Manager, and more.
 Users have the flexibility to customise token usage, enabling precise control over content generation.
 It provides the convenience of saving and accessing chat history, preserving valuable conversations effortlessly.
 The integration of Whisper technology enhances Automatic Speech Recognition (ASR), allowing for accurate audio-to-text transcription and voice command-based content creation.
-SiriGPT's ability to summarise calendar events, articles, and generate images adds further utility.
+SiriGPT's ability to summarise calendar events, articles, and generate images.
 Whether engaging in continuous conversations, adapting to multiple languages, or customising system prompts, SiriGPT is an adaptable AI assistant that continues to evolve to cater to a wide range of user needs, across various domains and applications.

 <br>
 <p align="center">